Astrophotography

 Comets

-Comet NEOWISE with its dust tail
+Comet NEOWISE high in a starry twilight sky with its tail drawn out

 Nebulae